Tarmil/FSharp.SystemTextJson/docs/Using.md

 To use FSharp.SystemTextJson in Giraffe (for example with the `json` function):

-* With Giraffe 5.x or newer, add the following to your `configureServices` function:
+* With Giraffe 7.x, `FSharp.SystemTextJson` is supported out of the box using the `FSharpFriendlySerializer`:

     ```fsharp
     open System.Text.Json